The Royal Ballet: Wayne McGregor

-Prior to his appointment as Resident Choreographer of the Royal Ballet, Wayne McGregor has already established himself as an award-winning dancer, choreographer and director.
+Prior to his appointment as Resident Choreographer of the Royal Ballet, Wayne McGregor (born 1970) has already established himself as an award-winning dancer, choreographer and director.
 His first choreography for the Royal Ballet, was Fleur de Peux, a solo work created in 2000 on Viviana Durante.
 This led to further commissions by the Royal Ballet, including Symbiont(s) in 2001, Qualia in 2003 and Engram in 2005.
 He also created the ballet brainstate in 2001, as a collaboration between the Royal Ballet and his own company, Random Dance.
 McGregor was appointed Resident Choreographer of the Royal Ballet in 2006, the first person to hold the post in sixteen years, and the first to be selected from the world of contemporary dance.

 Works choreographed

 McGregor's works for the Royal Ballet include: